eser/stack/fp/README.md

 ### mergeArrays(...sources)

-merges two or more arrays into one.
+combines two or more arrays into a single array.

 ```js
 import { mergeArrays } from "$cool/fp/merge-arrays.ts";